Pooling information in likelihood-free inference: Optimality of pooled posteriors

+We compare the pooled posterior approach based on two different sets of summaries.
+The first set of summaries $S_1$ has dimension 4 and was proposed by \cite{drovandi2011likelihood}.
+For $S_1$ we use the summaries proposed in \cite{drovandi2011likelihood}, so that $S_1=(S_{11},S_{12},S_{13},S_{14})^\top$, where $S_{11}=L_{2}$, $S_{12}=L_{3}-L_{1}$, $S_{13}=S_{12}^{-1}(L_{3}+L_{1}-2 L_{2})$, $S_{14}=S_{12}^{-1}(E_{7}-E_{5}+E_{3}-E_{1})$, and where $L_i$ denotes the $i$-th quartile and $E_i$ the $i$-th octile.
+The components of $S_1$ are robust estimates of location, scale, skewness and kurtosis.
+The second set of summaries $S_2$ has dimension 7 and consists of the seven sample octiles.
+We also compare the pooled posteriors against the posterior that uses summaries $S=(S_1^\top,S_2^\top)^\top$; the latter is more expensive to sample from, but allows us to quantify the information that is lost in the posterior pooling.
+We sample the posteriors $\widetilde\pi(\theta|S_1)$, $\widetilde\pi(\theta|S_2)$ and $\widetilde\pi(\theta|S)$ using the ABC-SMC algorithm of \cite{drovandi2011estimation}, where we stop the algorithm when the acceptance rate drops below 5\% and generate 1000 sample draws from each posterior.

-We compare the accuracy of four different pooled posteriors against the individual ABC posteriors built from the robust summaries, denoted by $S_1$ for reference, and the octiles, denoted as $S_2$.
-The first pooled posterior is based on $\widehat\omega^\star$, where we estimate the variance and covariance matrices in $\Omega_\Sigma$ using a standard iid bootstrap based on 10000 replications of the observed data;\footnote{The gradients are estimated using central finite differences around the mean of the posterior $S_1$.} the second is based on an equally weighted pool, which takes $\omega=1/2$; the additional two pooled posteriors are constructed using the estimated naive weights $\widehat\omega$ and $\widetilde\omega$, respectively.
-We simulate 100 synthetic samples of size $n=1000$ from the g-and-k model under true parameter value $\theta_0=(a_0,b_0,g_0,k_0)^\top=(3,1,2,0.5)^\top$.\footnote{We obtain posterior samples from $\widetilde\pi(\theta|S_1)$ and $\widetilde\pi(\theta|S_2)$ using the ABC-SMC algorithm of \cite{drovandi2011estimation}.} Across each method, we report the following averages across the replications for each parameter: the bias of the posterior mean, the posterior standard deviation, the raw MSE of the marginal posterior mean; the overall MSE, i.e., the sum of raw MSE across the different parameters, is also reported in the table caption.
-We bold the smallest overall MSE across methods for ease of reference.
+The first pooled posterior we compare is based on $\widehat\omega^\star_+$, where the variance and covariance matrices in $\Omega_\Sigma$ are estimated using a standard iid bootstrap.
+Precise details are given in Section~A.2 of the supplementary material.
+Two additional pooled posteriors are considered using the estimated weights $\widehat\omega$ and $\widetilde\omega$, respectively.
+We simulate 100 synthetic samples of size $n=1000$ from the g-and-k model under true parameter value $\theta_0=(a_0,b_0,g_0,k_0)^\top=(3,1,2,0.5)^\top$.
+Across each method, the following averages across the replications for each parameter are reported in Table~\ref{tab:robbase_oct}: the bias of the posterior mean, the posterior standard deviation and the raw MSE of the marginal posterior mean.
+The overall MSE, i.e., the sum of raw MSE across the different parameters, is also reported in the table caption.

-The results are presented in Table \ref{tab:robbase_oct}.
-Across all weighting choices, the pooled posterior approach produces inferences that are more accurate than using either individual posterior.
-Relative to the robust collection of summaries, the pooled posterior based on $\widehat\omega^\star$ obtains a nearly 51\% reduction in the MSE across the experiments, while a 31\% reduction was achievable relative to the octiles.
-Moreover, even larger gains are obtained when using pooled posteriors based on other weighting schemes.
-Indeed, the equally weighted pool produces the smallest average MSE, but delivers point estimators with larger bias and variance than those obtained under the pooling weight $\widetilde\omega$.

-In general terms, comparing the bias and posterior variances, we see that the pooling approach borrows strength from both posteriors, delivering point estimators with low bias, and a posterior with less uncertainty than either individual posterior.